hde-oliv/get_next_line/README.md

 # Get Next Line

-## What it is
+## What is it?
-This project consists of a function that reads a line from a file descriptor and returns it, if it is called in a loop it must read the entire file without losing the reference.
+This project consists of a function that reads a line from a file descriptor and returns it.
+If it is called in a loop, it must read the entire file without losing the reference.

-Succeeded with 115%
+**Succeeded with 115%**

 ## Skills
 - Algorithms & AI